 Challenges of developing Key Indicators

 In order for KRIs to be effective, organizations must also ensure that they are regularly updated and monitored.
 This is important because changes in the environment or operations can affect the accuracy of KRIs over time.
-Additionally, organizations should consider how their KRIs will interact with other risk management processes, such as internal controls or audit procedures.
+Additionally, organizations should consider how their KRIs will interact with other other risk identification and management processes, such as internal controls or audit procedures.